dukechem/SPROXFitting/README.md

 2.3  | Updated GUI labels
 2.4  | Changed image paths to relative instead of absolute.
-2.5  | Fixed single experiment fitting bug and added unique temporal identifier to each generated file
+2.5  | Fixed single experiment fitting bug and added unique temporal identifier to each generated file 2.6  | Reports calculated A and B assignments in all output methods